For the 2020/21 school year we received 16 Scholarship Applications; this is the most we’ve ever received.

 This will be the forth year Matthew has received an Arlington Heights Garden Club scholarship.
 Matthew graduated from Wheeling High School where he earned a 5.47/5.0 GPA.
 He is majoring in Biological & Agricultural Engineering at Texas A&M. In his junior college year Matthew earned a GPA of 3.6/4.0.

 Along with a full college class load Matthew’s GPA positioned him as an Engineering Honors student.
 A family friend contracted Matthew to do a landscape design for their new home in Deer Park.
-He developed a rustic looking no-lawn design that has been implemented.
-The owners are very pleased.
-This summer he is an intern at the Argonne National Lab.
+He developed a rustic looking no-lawn design that has been implemented and the owners are very pleased.
+This summer he was an intern at the Argonne National Lab.
 He will be engineering bacteria to synthesize, a precursor to plastic, from corn stalks.
 Matthew is also an accomplished pianist and plays classical piano in the college student center.

 He is involved in several extra-curricular activities: Howdy Farm Volunteer, Piano player for college church, member of the Pharmaceutical and Biotechnology Student Association, and a member of the Texas A&M Gymnastics Club.